 My Coastal Mississippi host (Anna Roy) is from Belgium.
 The happiest hotel manager I ever met relocated from Michigan.
 The happiest hotel worker I ever met—at the same hotel, The Roost in Ocean Springs—has Croatian ancestry.
 An absolutely riveting and disruptive young entrepreneur at Le Bakery (above) is Vietnamese via San Diego.
 The Bay Town Inn former owner ran tourism sales in New Orleans.
 She (Nikki Moon) told me that the Mississippi Gulf Coast is where people from New Orleans choose to vacation.
 And on and on.

 There are even native locals.
 Amanda, the owner of Paddles Up in Ocean Springs, lived elsewhere for awhile but returned to her childhood hometown because it is in her blood.
-Dave, the first mate on the Biloxi Shrimping Trip, is super entertaining and informative and their shrimp tour is definitely one of the most fun things to do in Biloxi and one of our favorite Unique and Cool Activities on the US Gulf Coast.
+Dave, the first mate on the Biloxi Shrimping Trip, is super entertaining and informative and their shrimp tour is definitely one of the most fun things to do in Biloxi and one of our favorite unique US Gulf Coast activities.

 Coastal Mississippi Beaches